Onboard the Cutty Sark in Greenwich – Tales from the Sea

 Onboard the Cutty Sark ship

-Now in retirement and transformed into a museum, the Cutty Sark is one of London’s most treasured attractions and this year celebrates turning 150 years old.
+Nowadays the Cutty Sark has transformed into a museum.
+She is one of London’s most treasured attractions and this year celebrates turning 155 years old.
+To commemorate the occasion, I hopped onboard to learn all about her illustrious adventures.

 Visit the Cutty Sark, the famous clipper ship in Greenwich, London